agentOrange002/wp4/content/about/index.md

   - Jasper Reports
 ---

 Hello!
-I'm Jimboy, a Freelance FullStack Developer based in La Carlota City, Negros Occidental who enjoys building things that live on the internet.
+I'm Jimboy, a Freelance Full Stack Developer based in La Carlota City, Negros Occidental who enjoys building things that live on the internet.
 I develop exceptional web apps that provide intuitive, user interfaces, modules-process flows with efficient and modern backends.

 I acquired some skills in my previous jobs.
 Where I work on a wide variety of interesting and meaningful projects on a daily basis.